mixpanel/docs/pages/docs/migration/google-analytics.md

 If you haven't already, we recommend starting with our [Migration Guides Overview](/docs/migration/overview) as it details the key components of migrating to Mixpanel from other analytics tools.
 Below we outline specific steps and considerations when migrating from Google Analytics.

-## Currently using GA4 and not seeing value?
+## Currently using Google Analytics 4 (GA4)?

 ### Track forward looking real-time data

-Choose your current implementation method for Google Analytics (GA4) and you can follow the below steps for starting to send live data to Mixpanel.
+Choose your current implementation method for GA4 and you can follow the below steps for starting to send live data to Mixpanel.

 #### Client-side SDKs & Server-side SDKs